codalotl/goagentbench/SPEC.md

 Supported agents and their LLMs must be listed in these yml files.
 For each agent and its LLMs, we'll need a harness that knows how to execute it with specific parameters and extract transcripts and token usage.

 Some agents may be "manual" -- their harness will just indicate that a human should go run the agent.
 These manually run agents should still be listed in agents.yml and llms.yml.

+## V0.1 implementation

+These notes will descibe the first version we implement.
+This section will eventually be deleted.

+- The first version is a basic solid version, without frills or fancy features.
+For instance:
+    - No work trees.
+No git repo caching.
+No concurrency.
+    - Use judgement to match other questions against "what would a basic solid version do?"
+- No docker containers.
+Just run agents locally.
+Ex: if `codex` is an agent, just literally run the `codex` binary.
+- main.go should be nearly empty.
+It should call into a package in `internal`.
+Many packages can exist in `internal`.
+- You may install some go packages.
+For instance, you may use `cobra` for command line parsing.
+Be somewhat judicious in adding go packages.
+Steer clear of packages that have too many dependencies.
+- Use testify for tests.
+- Implement exactly two agents:
+    - `codex` (you are codex! that's exciting)
+    - `codalotl`.
+This will be manual mode.
+The harness should just indicate that the human should run it.